Teriks/LibLSLCC/LibLSLCC/Documentation/LibraryData_XML_Syntax_README.txt

 /// DocumentationString Node (Child) ///

 Pretty self explanitory, this can contain documentation for the function.
-It's not required, but LSLCCEditor uses it.
+It's not a required node, but LSLCCEditor uses it.

 /// Property Node's (Children) ///